CTRL Course Design Institute

 • Develop an assessment plan for your course(s) that aligns with your course learning outcomes

-• Apply effective feedback and evaluation strategies to promote student learning in your courses
+• Apply effective feedback and grading strategies to promote student learning in your courses

 Description: